 Hot pot is a communal meal that comes with a simmering pot of broth set in the middle of the table.
 Everyone cooks whatever they want to eat whether it’s meat, vegetables, and noodles in the simmering broth.
 The origins of hot pot is not clear as there’s so many different versions from Japan (like shabu shabu), Thailand, Korean and more!

-For this Easy Chinese Hot Pot At Home blog post, I will specifically make Chinese Hot Pot.
+For this blog post, I am focusing on how to make Chinese Hot Pot.
 For Chinese hot pot broth, there’s spicy, málà, sour, and sweet broths.
 My broth recipe is very light and easy (healthy to eat home!) to make which may be different than the ones you had in the past.
 If you’re looking for a more flavorful broth, I recommend to look at other recipes online or buy a pre-packaged hot pot base.

 The reason why we like a light broth is because my family is Cantonese.
 Our cuisine is not too spicy and our taste buds are more mild.
-In the Guandong region of China, the seafood and vegetables are very fresh and we like the original flavors of the food rather than adding a lot of seasonings to the dish.
+In the Guangdong region of China, the seafood and vegetables are very fresh and we like the original flavors of the food rather than adding a lot of seasonings to the dish.
 We like to keep our broth simple and if we need extra flavor, we can dip the food in the delicious sauce.
+Serve with these Cold Sesame Noodles or this Mung Bean Jelly Noodles for a refreshing combo!

-I made a checklist of my most recommended hot pot ingredients you need to get at the store!
-Bring this list to your next asian grocery run, but feel free to leave some out if you don’t like them.
-I recommend 99 ranch to get most of these ingredients for your easy Chinese hot pot.
-For sliced meat, I recommend H-mart or japanese grocery store because their meats are more marbled and taste higher quality.
+Bring this checklist of my most recommended hot pot ingredients you need to get at the store!
+I recommend visiting 99 Ranch (Chinese grocery store) to get most of your vegetables and hot pot bases.
+For sliced meat, I recommend H-Mart (korean grocery store) or a japanese grocery store because their meats are more marbled and taste higher quality.
+All these ingredients are commonly used in hot pot:

 - bok choy